BruceEckel/functional_error_handling/Functional Error Handling.md

 ## A More Capable Library

-Although `result.py` solves the basic need of returning typed answer + error packages, there’s still a problem that impedes our ultimate goal of composability: every time you call a function, you must write code to unpack and deal with this new returned object.
+Although `result.py` creates typed “answer + error” packages, there’s still a problem that impedes our ultimate goal of composability: every time you call a function, you must write code to unpack and deal with this new `Result` object.
 This is not only a lot of extra repetitive work, but it interrupts the flow and readability of the program.
 We need some way to reduce or eliminate this extra code.

 Languages like Rust and Kotlin support these unpacking operations directly (examples):

 Languages like Python do not directly support this unpacking, but the mathematical field of *category theory* proves that operations can be created to automatically stop a composed calculation if an error occurs, and return the error from the composition.
 These operations have multiple names like *bind* and *flatmap*.

-The most popular library that includes this extra functionality is [Returns](https://github.com/dry-python/returns), which provides `bind`. `Returns` includes more features than just return package support, but we will only focus on that.
+The most popular Python library that includes this extra functionality is [Returns](https://github.com/dry-python/returns), which provides `bind`. `Returns` includes more features than just return package support, but we will only focus on that.

-With `Returns`, we can now elegantly solve our list-comprehension problem:
+`Returns` elegantly solves the list-comprehension problem:
 ```python
 #: composed.py
 # Using https://github.com/dry-python/returns